UhhhWaitWhat/task-runner/Readme.md

 You may set the following environment variables to configure the application:

-* `PORT`: The port to run the application on.
+* `TR_PORT`: The port to run the application on.
 Defaults to 3000
-* `TASKFILE`: The file from which to read the task definitions.
+* `TR_TASKFILE`: The file from which to read the task definitions.
 Defaults to `tasks.json` in the current working directory.
-* `DATABASE`: The sqlite database file to save information about previous task invocations to.
+* `TR_DATABASE`: The sqlite database file to save information about previous task invocations to.
 Defaults to `tasks.db` in the current working directory.

 ## TODO
 * Definable Intervals / Automatic running of tasks